LIME: Link-based user-item Interaction Modeling with decoupled xor attention for Efficient test time scaling: Model Overview

 This architectural choice allows us to structure the entire inference process into three distinct stages, as illustrated in Figure~\ref{fig:lime_inference}.

-\paragraph{Stage 1: Offline Item-Side Pre-computation.} This stage is performed offline whenever the model or item catalog is updated, eliminating redundant computation during online serving. \begin{itemize} \item \textbf{Item Embedding Generation:} Standard item features are processed by an item tower to produce item embeddings. \item \textbf{QK Cache Generation:} The decoupled attention weights ($\phi(CL^\top)$) between all candidate item embeddings ($C$) and the raw link embeddings ($L$) are pre-computed and cached.
-This transforms the most intensive part of cross-attention into a simple lookup. \end{itemize}
+\textbf{Offline Item-Side Pre-computation.} This stage is performed offline whenever the model or item catalog is updated, eliminating redundant computation during online serving.
+Standard item features are processed by an item tower to produce item embeddings.
+The decoupled attention weights ($\phi(CL^\top)$) between all candidate item embeddings ($C$) and the raw link embeddings ($L$) are pre-computed and cached.
+This transforms the most intensive part of cross-attention into a simple lookup.

-\paragraph{Stage 2: Online User-Side Computation.} This stage runs once per user request and is independent of the number of candidates being scored. \begin{itemize} \item \textbf{Personalized Link Embedding Generation:} The user's context and interaction history are processed by the LIME user module (using either MHA or the multi-layer XOR Transformer) to produce the personalized link embeddings ($L^P$), as described in Equations~(\ref{eq:link_ctx})–(\ref{eq:link-personalization_b}). \end{itemize} Crucially, this user-side computation can be executed in parallel with the candidate retrieval process.
+\textbf{Online User-Side Computation.} This stage runs once per user request and is independent of the number of candidates being scored.
+The user's context and interaction history are processed by the LIME user module (using either MHA or the multi-layer XOR Transformer) to produce the personalized link embeddings ($L^P$), as described in Equations~(\ref{eq:link_ctx})–(\ref{eq:link-personalization_b}).
+Crucially, this user-side computation can be executed in parallel with the candidate retrieval process.
 In a production environment, its latency is therefore largely masked, making even a deep, multi-layer Transformer on the user side feasible.

-\paragraph{Stage 3: Lightweight User-Item Interaction.} This final stage is executed online for each candidate but is extremely lightweight. \begin{itemize} \item \textbf{Final Score Computation:} For each candidate, the pre-computed attention weights are retrieved from the QK Cache.
+\textbf{Lightweight User-Item Interaction.} This final stage is executed online for each candidate but is extremely lightweight.
+For each candidate, the pre-computed attention weights are retrieved from the QK Cache.
 These weights are used to perform a simple weighted sum over the personalized link embeddings ($L^P$) to generate the final LIME embedding.
-This embedding is then passed to a shallow interaction network for scoring. \end{itemize}
+This embedding is then passed to a shallow interaction network for scoring.

 By structuring inference this way, LIME achieves significant computational savings.
 Compared to a full cross-attention model like HSTU, which has a complexity of $\mathcal{O}(N(U) \cdot (N(U) + M(U)))$, LIME's complexity is reduced to $\mathcal{O}(\ell \cdot (N(U) + M(U)))$, where $\ell \ll N(U), M(U)$.
 More importantly, Model serving is reduced to a near-constant time operation with respect to the number of candidates, making LIME highly suitable for latency-sensitive ranking deployments with large candidate sets and long user histories.